Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 There is a file that **resets or restores the shell environment** (including shut-down of programs running in the shell) when the user logs out of their shell.
 User-specific logout start-up files are in the user's home directory: **~/.bash_logout**

-## Investigation 1: Additional Logic Statements
+## Investigation 1: Additional Looping Statements

 **ATTENTION: This lab must be graded by the end of your classes in Week 13 to obtain a grade of 2% towards this course.**

-In this investigation, you will learn additional control-flow statements to allow your shell scripts to be even **more adaptable**.
+In this investigation, you will learn additional loop statements to allow your shell scripts to be **more efficient**.

 **Perform the Following Steps:**